mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

      - Value Range
      - Description
    * - DATASET_ENABLE_NUMA
-     - Determines whether to enable numa bind feature.
+     - Determines whether to enable numa feature for dataset module.
 Most of time this configuration can improve performance on distribute scenario.
      - String
-     - True: Enables the numa bind feature.
+     - True: Enables the numa feature for dataset module.
      - This variable is used together with libnuma.so.
    * - MS_CACHE_HOST
      - Specifies the IP address of the host where the cache server is located when the cache function is enabled.